 That three year period saw the writing tenure of Chuck Austen and it is a period that many X-Fans would just as soon forget.
 It’s renowned for its shaky characterizations, outlandish plots and questionable decisions throughout.

-weekly look at Chuck Austen’s X-Men career in a 13 part feature known as Chuck Austen’s X-Men.
-Each week sees a story picked apart and prodded for the pieces of the story and whether they do or do not work.
+Comicdom Wrecks! takes a look at Chuck Austen’s X-Men career in a 13 part feature known as Chuck Austen’s X-Men.
+Each edition sees a story picked apart and prodded for the pieces of the story and whether they do or do not work.
 It’ll be a long and painful process, but by the end we hope to have an answer as to whether Austen is deserving of the reputation he received for this run.
+(EDIT: He is.)

 - Hope (Uncanny X-Men #410-412)